rgl/k0s-vagrant/README.md

 The apt-cacher is at http://pandora.k0s.test:3142/acng-report.html (click the "Count Data" button to see the cache statistics).

-The traefik ingress dashboard is at http://traefik.k0s.test.
+The traefik ingress dashboard is at https://traefik.k0s.test.

+An example application is at https://example-app.k0s.test.

 You can access the example cluster from the host with, e.g.: